Kamaru Usman: 2022

 Usman met Leon Edwards in a rematch of their 2015 fight, attempting to make his sixth title defense on August 20, 2022 at UFC 278.
 Usman entered the fight with a -425 winning favour while odd-makers saw Leon as a +315 underdog.
 Usman lost the fight and title via knockout late in the fifth round, marking Usman's first loss inside the UFC.

 2023

 A third fight between Usman and Edwards took place on March 18, 2023, at UFC 286 for the UFC Welterweight Championship.
 He lost the bout via majority decision.

+Usman stepped in on 10 days notice, replacing an injured Paulo Costa, to face Khamzat Chimaev in a middleweight bout on October 21, 2023, at UFC 294, which also was Usman's middleweight MMA debut.
+He lost the fight via majority decision.

+2025

+After a two-year layoff, Usman returned and faced Joaquin Buckley on June 14, 2025 in the main event of UFC on ESPN 69.
+He won the fight via unanimous decision.
+This fight earned him another Fight of the Night award.

+Fighting style

+Usman began his UFC career with a wrestling-heavy style, often relying on his NCAA Division II background to dominate opponents with pressure, clinch control, and takedowns against the fence.

+Over time, especially under the coaching of Trevor Wittman, Usman’s striking evolved significantly.
+He began fighting at range more often, developing a powerful jab and greater comfort in exchanges.
+His knockout wins over Gilbert Burns and Jorge Masvidal showcased this transformation, with Usman mixing clean punching mechanics with measured aggression.

+Usman's fighting style emphasized control above all—whether through position, rhythm, or timing.
+His ability to blend phases of the fight, switching between striking, clinch work, and takedown threats, made him one of the most well-rounded welterweights in UFC history.